keanukf/academic-essay-generator/README.md

 A local multi-agent system for generating PhD-level academic essays using LangGraph for agent orchestration and Ollama for local LLM inference.
 The system processes literature PDFs, generates structured essays, and includes a review/editing pipeline with automatic revision cycles.

+## ⚠️ Disclaimer

+**This project is intended solely for educational and demonstration purposes.** It demonstrates the implementation of multi-agent systems using LangGraph, Langfuse, and Ollama in a coordinated workflow.

+**Academic Integrity:** This tool is **NOT** intended for academic dishonesty, plagiarism, or cheating.
+It should not be used to submit generated content as your own work without proper attribution or in violation of your institution's academic integrity policies.

+**Intended Use:** At best, this tool may serve as a **writing assistant** to help with:
+- Generating initial drafts that require substantial human review and editing
+- Exploring different argument structures and outlines
+- Understanding how AI agents can be orchestrated in complex workflows

+**Good Scientific Practice:** We highly value and encourage good scientific practice, including:
+- Original research and critical thinking
+- Proper attribution of all sources
+- Transparent methodology
+- Ethical use of AI tools in academic work

+Users are responsible for ensuring their use of this tool complies with their institution's policies and academic integrity standards.

 ## Features

 - **6 Specialized Agents**: Research, Outline, Writer, Citation, Review, and Editor agents working in a coordinated pipeline